noelregis18/Novel-AI/NETLIFY_DEPLOYMENT.md

 - ✅ Added CORS support for cross-origin requests
 - ✅ Environment variable integration for Winston API key
 - ✅ Error handling and logging
-- ✅ Test function for debugging
+- ✅ Test and debug functions for troubleshooting

 ### 2. Frontend Updates
 - ✅ Updated `CheckPage.js` to use Netlify Function endpoint
 - ✅ Updated `App.js` to use environment variable for Clerk key
 - ✅ Added fallback values for development
+- ✅ Enhanced debugging and logging

 ### 3. Configuration Files
 - ✅ Created `netlify.toml` for build configuration